 The key thing to observe is that only about a quarter of available CPU time is being used, since each query only uses two cores.
 The queries may be dispatched on different cores, one after the other, and the graph has some time-delay averaging.
 That's why it doesn't just drive two cores to 100% in the picture.

 Flexible parallelism is on by default for customers using SingleStoreDB Cloud.
 It has sensible defaults, so most users won't have to configure it.
-For SingleStoreDB On-Premises, it's off by default (but you can choose to turn it on).
+For SingleStoreDB Self-Managed, it's off by default (but you can choose to turn it on).
 To use FP, you must enable it before you create the database you want to query.

 These variables are available to configure flexible parallelism if the defaults aren't what you want:

-If you want to use FP for SingleStoreDB On-Premises, use the default values discussed.
+If you want to use FP for SingleStoreDB Self-Managed, use the default values discussed.
 That'll normally be sufficient.
 Only consider changing these values if you want to achieve a specific goal, like reducing parallelism to allow more predictability under a heavy concurrent load.

 You can check if flexible parallelism is enabled for a database by querying information_schema as follows: